 Kabbalah Study - Currently, the group is studying the teachings of Rabbi Isaac Luria of Safed.
 They meet the last Sunday of the month at a private home near St. Mark’s.
 Contact John McManus at email@example.com or 503-891-1711.

-Religious Life Committee – This committee is not open, but for more information on the work of the committee, contact Gayle Lovejoy at email@example.com.
+Religious Life Committee – This committee is not open, but for more information on the work of the committee, contact Zmira Lovejoy at firstname.lastname@example.org.

 Rosh Chodesh Women's Group – The Rosh Chodesh Women’s Group provides an opportunity for P'nai Or women to gather together around the time of the new moon to explore the intersection of women's issues and Judaism.
 We begin with an opening prayer and introductions, followed by a discussion of the month's theme and a vegetarian potluck.
 Watch the P’nai Or Weekly Announcements for meeting dates and locations.
 RSVPs are kindly requested.
 For more information, contact Lynn Taylor at firstname.lastname@example.org, Diane Lund-Muzikant at email@example.com 503-869-7225, or Janet Grubel at firstname.lastname@example.org.